ryan-story/pmpp/chapter-15/README.md

 ### Iteration 3
 **How many threads are launched?**

-Yet again - 8 vertices 8 threads lanuched.
+Yet again - 8 vertices 8 threads launched.

 **How many threads iterate over their vertex’s neighbors?**